api3dao/old-api3-docs/docs/airnode/v0.4/concepts/authorization.md

 The main difference between them is that `RequesterAuthorizerWithAirnode` allows the Airnode address to grant whitelisting roles for that specific Airnode.
-On the other hand, `RequesterAuthorizerWithManager` allows the manager address (read: the API3 DAO) to grant whitelisting roles roles for all Airnodes that use it.
+On the other hand, `RequesterAuthorizerWithManager` allows the manager address (read: the API3 DAO) to grant whitelisting roles for all Airnodes that use it.

 Some common functions available are: